aereaco/datastar/sdk/clojure/doc/implementing-adapters.md

 ### Implementing `send-event!`

-To help implement this function you should use the `starfederation.datastar.clojure.api.sse/write-event!` function.
+To help implement this function you should use the `aereaco.nexus-ux.clojure.api.sse/write-event!` function.

 It take 4 arguments:

 - `buffer`: A `java.lang.Appendable`
-- `event-type`: a string representing a Datastar event type
+- `event-type`: a string representing a Nexus-UX event type
 - `data-lines`: a seq of data lines constituting the 'body' of the event
 - `opts`: a map of SSE Options.